Skip to main content

 3 mentions Positive Neutral Negative

-Character development in the game is praised for its integration with strategic town management and diplomacy, creating a unique blend of gameplay elements.
-While the character design is considered basic, the party system and dynamic quests enhance the overall experience, making it engaging and enjoyable.
+Character development in the game is integrated with strategic town and clan management, offering a unique blend of ARPG elements, diplomacy, and dynamic quests.
+While the character design is basic, the party system and evolving gameplay provide an engaging and enjoyable experience.

-• “Great mix of character development and strategic town development, with excellent diplomacy and warfare with other clans generated by the game.”
+• “Great mix of character development and strategic town development with engaging diplomacy and war with other clans generated by the game.”

-• “Very basic character design, but the party system and dynamic quests make it an interesting, if somewhat unusual, game.”
+• “Very basic character design, but the party system and dynamic quests make it an interesting and somewhat unusual game.”

 • stability